Pharma

 • Improved Communication and Care.
 Important medical documents like treatment reports, lab results, and imaging documents can be accessed anytime via the EHR.
 This ensures that all treating doctors are up to date, benefiting especially chronically ill patients by keeping their extensive medical history complete.

 • Medication Management.
-The EHR includes comprehensive medication management linked with e-prescriptions.
+The EHR includes comprehensive medication management linked with electronic prescriptions.
 It provides a digital overview of a patient’s medication, helping to identify and avoid drug interactions, thereby significantly enhancing patient safety.

 • Data Control for Patients.
 Patients have full control over their data.
 Through the EHR app, they can decide who can access their information, ensuring a high level of data privacy and transparency.

 • Secure Data.
-The EHR is stored within the Telematics Infrastructure (TI) and meets the highest security standards.
+The electronic health record is stored within the Telematics Infrastructure (TI) and meets the highest security standards.
 Data is stored on secure servers in Germany and complies with strict European data protection regulations.
 Data use is always purpose-bound, providing additional protection against misuse.

 • Research and Public Interest.
 Health data holds great potential for improving care.
 For public interest purposes like research and health reporting, data can be pseudonymized and forwarded to the Research Data Center (Forschungsdatenzentrum, FDZ).
 Patients can object to this at any time.